-As part of the MJA3 and the Clean and Efficient Agricultural Sectors Covenant, the objective of the Dutch dairy sector is improvement of the energy efficiency by 2 percent.
-FrieslandCampina complies with this objective by achieving an average energy efficiency improvement of 2 percent per year in the production of dairy products at the production locations.
+As part of the a Dutch covenant for saving energy (MJA 3)and the Clean and Efficient Agricultural Sectors Covenant, the objective of the Dutch dairy sector is improvement of the energy efficiency by 2 percent.
+FrieslandCampina complies with this objective by achieving an average energy efficiency improvement of 2 percent per year in the production locations.

 Energy consumption increased by 1.8 percent to 2.82 GJ/tonne in 2017.
 A programme designed to enable FrieslandCampina to reduce its energy consumption by at least 8 percent over a period of four years was initiated in 2017.
-The programme includes various components, such as the technological process innovations in Leeuwarden and Gerkesklooster to be completed in 2018, that will result in significant reductions.
+The programme includes various components, such as the technological process innovations that will result in significant reductions.
 When these projects are started up, they will initially result in higher energy consumption.

 The Foqus module for member dairy farmers (Foqus planet) gives priority to safeguarding quality and food safety.
 In addition, stimulating pasture grazing and sustainability in the dairy farming sector is key.
 Different programmes, linked to financial compensation, are used to provide the necessary incentives.